CelinaJ/york/README.md

 # Web Scraping Google Search Results

 There are three different versions of codes where all three of them serve to acquire and store the number of search results obtained from self-generated google queries.
 To be more specific, the queries are clauses in the form of "I am [adjective] because I [verb]", while the adjectives and verbs come from adjectives.txt and verbs.txt.
-The number of search results are then stored in respecive results.txt files.
+The number of search results are then stored in respective results.txt files.

 ## Getting Started